TGAC/grassroots-api/docs/schema.md

 The programmatic name of the parameter.
 If the *name* is not set, then this value will be used for displaying to the user.

 * **description** (required):
+The description of the parameter to display to the user.

 * **default**:
 The default value of the parameter.